Fermoy: Transport

 For many years the main N8 Cork–Dublin road ran through Fermoy, and the town square was a bottleneck on the route.
 However, the M8 motorway bypass, which included a new bridge over the Blackwater to the east of the town was opened in late 2006.
 The former N8 through the town is now a regional road, the R639, and Fermoy's traffic problems have been eased.

 The town used to be connected to the Irish railway system, on a line from Mallow to Waterford, with a junction to nearby Mitchelstown through Ballindangan (see Irish railway history).
 Fermoy railway station opened on 17 May 1860, and finally closed on 27 March 1967.

 The nearest airport is Cork Airport, approximately 45 km to the south.

-A number of bus services serve the area, including the Bus Éireann Cork-Dublin and Cork-Clonmel routes, which stop at Fermoy.
+A number of bus services serve the area, including the Bus Éireann Cork-Dublin 245X route and Cork-Clonmel 245 route, which stop at Fermoy.

 Religion

-The Christian Brothers, the Presentation and Loreto Sisters and Jehovah’s Witnesses maintain a presence in the town.
+The Christian Brothers, the Presentation and Loreto Sisters and Jehovah's Witnesses maintain a presence in the town.
 There is also a Church of Ireland (Anglican) church, Christ Church, and a Presbyterian church.